 Our ears can only hold onto to so much information at once, so take your vocal evaluation one track at a time.
 Make sure you're listening to a dry vocal so that you're getting the most accurate representation of the vocal recordings.

 Condense the vocal tracks down into a singular vocal track, which will serve as your vocal comp.
-Don't worry if you're noticing problematic frequencies or a busy mix on your comp: These issues will all be dressed moving forward.
+Don't worry if you're noticing problematic frequencies or a busy mix on your comp: These issues will all be adressed moving forward.
 During this stage, you simply want your vocals cut down to the best performance possible.

 You can also identify the loudest peaks in your vocal comp and engage in gain reduction for each of those individual sections.
-However, don't worry about doing too much of this manually-- Your compressor will help with this moving forward, but using manual gain reduction on the loudest peaks in your music can make gain automation easier moving forward.
+However, don't worry about doing too much of this manually.
+Your compressor will help with this moving forward, but using manual gain reduction on the loudest peaks in your music can make gain automation easier moving forward.

 It's always a good idea to have a reference track throughout any stage of the music production process, especially while you're still training your ears.
 Take a mastered track that has a similar vibe to the session you're producing and bring it into your vocal mixing session.

 This way, you can easily refer back to the levels and overall mix of a similar track.
 This is great for ear training and will make it easier for you to produce radio-ready vocals while you're still getting the hang of everything.

 Some form of pitch correction is used on nearly every studio recording, though on some mixes, the effect is more subtle.
 However, make no mistake: applying pitch correction isn't cheating.
 Most of the time, it's an essential part of the vocal mixing processing that transforms a great vocal comp to radio-ready vocals.